 With so much at stake, a charge for prostitution in Atlanta GA should be handled with the guidance and knowledge of a criminal defense attorney Atlanta.
-This article focuses on the metro Atlanta area, and the representation of clients by Larry Kohn, veteran criminal justice attorney.
+This article focuses on the metro Atlanta area, and the representation of clients by Larry Kohn, a veteran criminal justice attorney with our law office.

 An experienced Atlanta prostitution lawyer can bring sensitivity and confidentiality to your case to deal with it swiftly and effectively.
-An attorney will be able to diminish the negative effects a prostitution charge could have on your life.
+Legal advice from a sex crimes lawyer will help diminish your stress level and start seeking solutions for any negative effects that a prostitution charge could have on your life.

 Georgia law states that the crime of prostitution occurs when a person…